greggregbean/comp_club/README.md

 * input_data
   * contains 5 examples of input data text files
 * testing
-    * contains file with google unit tests
+    * contains google unit tests
 * CMakeLists.txt
-    * is responsible for building main target and enabling testing
+    * is responsible for building main target and adding testing subdirectory

 Input check is responsible for correctness of data, if input data is correct, comp club starts it's work.

 ## Build
 You can compile this programm with g++ (gcc in Linux or MinGw in Windows):
 ```